Nasdanika/codegen/README.md

 </extension>
 ```

-## Creating a model-driven code generator from a template file/folder/project/workspace
+## Creating a model-driven code generator

 The code generator wizard described in this section creates its output by "multiplying" two models:
 - Wizard model which contains user input - variation points
 - Code generation model.

+Both models are created by analyzing a template file/folder/project/workspace.

 Steps: